- Purchase the complete Expat Arrivals Budapest Guide (PDF)

 As the main area for expats in Hungary, Budapest has a wide range of housing available.
 Accommodation in Budapest is, for the most part, more affordable than in many other European capital cities.

 Pest is more of a business area and many companies locate their headquarters in this section of the city.
-Pest is also filled with cafés and vibey nightlife hangouts and, as such, is a popular residential area for young, single people keen on the vibrant social scene.
+Pest is also filled with lively cafés and vibey nightlife hangouts and, as such, is a popular residential area for young, single people keen on the vibrant social scene.
 Expats choosing to live in the Pest part of the city will find a number of apartments available for rent.

 Buda, on the opposite bank of the river, is more suburban and tends to be occupied by families who prefer the larger houses, some of which come complete with gardens.
 One negative factor about choosing to live in Buda is that the commute to work can be problematic, largely due to traffic jams and slightly substandard road quality.
 Expats working in Pest who are intent on living in Buda are advised to look for property close to public transport routes or metro stations as this will effectively reduce their daily commute.

-Types of housing in Budapest
+Types of accommodation in Budapest

 Apartments are the most popular type of accommodation in Budapest, especially on the bustling east side of the Danube.
 Apartments in Budapest vary considerably in price, largely depending on their size, location and condition.
 Expats in Budapest should note that although apartments in older buildings boast high ceilings and attractive design, they are usually more expensive than their modern counterparts.